 At 732 sq ft, this 2 bedroom premium unit is slightly larger than the usual 2 bedroom units that you’ll see nowadays.

-Thus with 598 2 bedroom/2 bedroom + study units, it forms the biggest bedroom type at Normanton Park, taking up 32% of the unit mix.
-Add that to the 30% 1 bedroom units and you can see that the small units retains quite a large majority of the total 1,862 units at Normanton Park.
+Thus with 598 2 bedroom/2 bedroom + study units, it forms the biggest bedroom type at Normanton Park property development, taking up 32% of the unit mix.
+Add that to the 30% 1 bedroom units, and you can see that the small units retain quite a large majority of the total 1,862 units at Normanton Park.

 For those that want to maximise their living space, you might be disappointed by the long entranceway that is present yet again.
-Nevertheless, at the very least there is some storage space included at one side of it.
+Nevertheless, at the very least, there is some storage space included on one side of it.

 On that same side of the wall, you will also find the washer/dryer (provided by Electrolux) along with more storage which is always very much welcome.